awesomeWM/awesome/docs/01-readme.md

 # Readme

-## About awesome
+## About Awesome

-awesome is a highly configurable, next generation framework window manager for X.
+Awesome is a highly configurable, next generation framework window manager for X.

 ## Building and installation